 DUCT SYSTEMS:

-- O Does the house have an air duct system or are there individual wall furnaces?
-Wall furnaces are not efficient at heating multiple rooms or large spaces. - Have your ducts been tested and sealed?
-Typical Napa County homes leak 30-50% of their airflow. - Lift up a floor register and see if it is sealed between the metal duct and the wood framing.
+- O Have your ducts been tested and sealed?
+Typical Napa County homes leak 30-50% of their airflow. - O Lift up a floor register and see if it is sealed between the metal duct and the wood framing.